ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Migration Center User's Manual.md

 This phenomenon is normal.

-###### Note:
+> [!note]
+>

-In the default DataType Map of Migration Center, MySQL's NVARCHAR is mapped to NVARCHAR (10666) in Altibase.
+> In the default DataType Map of Migration Center, MySQL's NVARCHAR is mapped to NVARCHAR (10666) in Altibase.
 If the number of bytes per character in the national character set between MySQL and Altibase is different, performing the escalation without consideration of this may cause the schema not to be generated beyond the limit byte count.
 To avoid this situation, the Migration Center basically fixed the size of the NVARCHAR.
+>

-If the data size of the corresponding table column is not large, you can transfer the size of the source database as it is by following the procedure below.
+> If the data size of the corresponding table column is not large, you can transfer the size of the source database as it is by following the procedure below.
+>

-1. Reconcile step: Click on "NVARCHAR" row in "Data Type Mapping"
+> 1. Reconcile step: Click on "NVARCHAR" row in "Data Type Mapping"
-2. Click the "Change" button
+> 2. Click the "Change" button
-3. Select 'NVARCHAR' as Destination DB Data Type, leave Precision blank, and save
+> 3. Select 'NVARCHAR' as Destination DB Data Type, leave Precision blank, and save

+### PostgreSQL

+#### The starting value of the sequence migrated to Altibase is set higher than the intended value.

+##### Cause

+This issue may occur when a migration is performed while there are active sessions using sequences in PostgreSQL.
+PostgreSQL sequences are cached on a per-session basis, and a number of values are pre-generated each time a session connects, based on the 'CACHE * INCREMENT BY' setting.
+For example, if a sequence is created with START WITH 1, INCREMENT BY 1, and CACHE 100, performing SELECT NEXTVAL('seq_name') will return 1 in the first session, but 101 in the second session.
+Due to this caching behavior of PostgreSQL sequences, when migrating to Altibase, the starting value (START WITH) of the sequence is increased by 'CACHE * INCREMENT BY * (number of sessions - 1) + START WITH'.

+##### Solution

+Before performing the migration, all application sessions connected to PostgreSQL must be terminated.

 ### TimesTen